Phonocatheter

 Phonocatheter is the debut studio album of Shattering Sirens, released on December 3, 1996, by Fused Coil.
-The album was distributed as a promo before Fifth Colvmn Records, the distributor for Fused Coil, went bankrupt and closed its doors.
+The album was distributed as a promo before Fifth Colvmn Records, the distributor for Fused Coil, went bankrupt and closed.

 Reception

 AllMusic awarded Phonocatheter three out of five possible stars.
 Option described the music as "dark, dissonant, disturbing atmospherics in the vein of Bill Laswell's Sub Meta material."